 It is quite common that properties which have been owned by different owners for many years, have been modified with extensions (a new room, closing the porch or terrace, etc.), or with new constructions (a garage, a pool, a guest house).

-NOTE: We are not talking about the internal description of the house, just the perimeter of the property known as “built size” (in Spanish, “superficie construida”).
-It is not necessary that the deeds show the real description or distribution inside the house.
-If you have modified the interior of the property by changing inside walls, then will not be necessary to update the deeds, it is enough to declare upon completion to the notary.
-For example, the deeds show that there are 4 bedrooms and you converted them into 2 when you bought the property.
+For example, deeds show that there are 4 bedrooms and you converted them into 2 when you bought the property.
 In this case it is not necessary to update the deeds.
-As the owner, you have the freedom to reform inside the property
+As the owner, you have the freedom to reform inside the property (always the proper licence is obtained).

-PROPERTY IN CATASTRO (also known as “SUMA” or “IBI”, or “COUNCIL TAX”): In the same way as in the deeds, the property must be registered in “Catastro”(SUMA) as it is in real.
-Every year SUMA bills show the actual size of the property.
-You must check then if the Catastro records show the actual size of the property, including whatever modifications or extensions have been done.
+In the same way as in the deeds, the property must be registered in “Catastro” as it is in real.
+Every year Catastro bills show the actual size of the property.
+You must check then if the Catastro records show the actual size of the property as it is “in real”, including whatever external modifications or extensions which have been done.

-Remember that Catastro office calculate the Council Tax following the size of the property, taking into account all of the construction components like the house, pool, garage, etc. If you have made extensions on the property, and you have not informed Catastro office, the right moment to do it is when you decide to sell.
+Remember that Catastro office calculates the Council Tax following the size of the property, taking into account all of the construction components like the house, pool, garage, etc. If you have made extensions on the property, and you have not informed Catastro office, the right moment to do it is when you decide to sell.

 QUESTION: I have extended my property during the time in which I have been the owner, or, simply, my deeds and the Catastro Office do not make coincide with the real size of my property.
 How do I sort it out?